GIMP vs Photoshop Differences: Which is better and Why?

 Photoshop and Gimp, provide a basic set of features required for day to day editing.
 They offer all the features you need if you are not a professional or an expert.
 So, when we talk of basic image editing both are peers.

-Thus, both these offer a similar type of image editing, the only difference being GIMP is a free counterpart of more expensive Photoshop.you may also read Illustrator vs Photoshop, inkscape vs Illustrator and best logo designing software
+Thus, both these offer a similar type of image editing, the only difference being GIMP is a free counterpart of more expensive Photoshop.you may also read Illustrator vs Photoshop, inkscape vs Illustrator , Coreldraw vs Photoshop and best logo design software.

 GIMP vs Photoshop: System Requirements and Platform Support